The invariant random order extension property is equivalent to amenability: Introduction

-Classical Rhemtulla-Formanek theorem \cite{R72}, \cite{F73} states that any partial right order could be extended to a total right-order.
+Classical Rhemtulla-Formanek theorem \cite{R72}, \cite{F73} states that any partial right order on a torsion-free nilpotent group could be extended to a total right-order.
 This result fails already for torsion-free metabelian groups, see \cite{R72}.
 For invariant random orders extension is possible in a much larger class of groups.

 \begin{theor}[\cite{St78}, \cite{AMR21}, Lemma 2.1] A countable amenable group has the IRO-extension property. \end{theor}

 The natural question is whether all groups have this property.
 A counterexample was obtained recently: